 Greek Giant Beans

-Greek Giant Beans in a traditional Greek clay cooking pot
+Greek Giant Beans 'Gigantes' in a traditional clay casserole dish

-Greek Giant Beans is an excellent alternative to potatoes, rice or pasta and complements many different dishes.
-Often advertised as a winter dish but, in fact, a very delicious, inexpensive meal all the year.
-We usually accompany Giant Beans with grilled sardines or chicken in the oven.
-But, of course, they are tasty as a meal on their own with a green salad and slice of Feta.
+Greek Giant Beans are an excellent alternative to potatoes, rice or pasta and complement many different dishes.
+Often advertised as a winter dish, but in fact, it is a very delicious, inexpensive meal all year round.
+We usually serve Giant Beans with grilled sardines or oven-baked chicken.
+But, of course, they are tasty as a meal on their own with a green salad and a slice of Feta.
 In Greece, they are known simply as ‘Gigantes’, the butter bean/lima bean.
-You could also use the slightly smaller white kidney bean/cannellini bean.
+You could also use the slightly smaller white kidney bean (cannellini bean).

 Adapting the Gigantes Recipe

 I often add chicken stock (or a stock cube) in the winter.
 If you prefer to keep the recipe vegetarian, add the bean cooking water or vegetable stock to the pot.
-For the version in the photos, I added strips of red pepper and fennel bulb together with the traditional carrots, celery and onion.
-Many Greek Bean recipes call for sugar, but a small chunk of orange does the trick equally well.
+For the version shown in the photos, I added strips of red pepper and a fennel bulb, along with the traditional carrots, celery, and onion.
+Adapt as the seasons change.
+Many Greek Bean recipes call for sugar, but a small piece of orange does the trick just as well.
 I tend to cook the Gigantes in a clay casserole.
 It gives the dish a great flavour.
-Unlike the Morrocan tagine, the greek clay cooking pot has a broad base and narrow top that sits over low heat or cooks slowly in the oven.
+Unlike the Moroccan tagine, the Greek clay cooking pot has a broad base and a narrow top that sits over low heat or cooks slowly in the oven.
 You can use any casserole dish or a large tray/dish covered in foil.

 There are as many recipes for these Greek Giant Beans as there are Greek Islands.
 This version is quite saucy, with lots of large-cut vegetables added.
-However, you can adapt it for thicker tomato sauce while reducing the liquid.
-Also, opt for the traditional carrots and onions with maybe smaller-cut peppers.😉 It’s summer, so I used fresh tomatoes, but I would use tinned out-of-season.
+However, you can adapt it to make a thicker tomato sauce by reducing the liquid.
+Also, opt for the traditional carrots and onions with maybe smaller-cut peppers.😉 It’s summer, so I used fresh tomatoes, but I would use tinned tomatoes out of season.

 Tinned or Dried Beans?